How to Live Well?

 Moral Patchworks

 In 2025, I spent the year exploring Stoic virtues.
-Some of the notes I took didn't fit the sustained practice format, but still wouldn't stay quiet.
-I pasted them together in a series of nine moral patchworks.
+Some of the notes I took didn't fit in the weekly dispatches I shared, but had something to say that I wouldn’t quite let go of.
+In early 2026, I reviewed them and pasted them together in a series of nine moral patchworks.

 Cardinal Virtues

-In 2017, I spent the year exploring and cultivating the four cardinal virtues – Prudence, Temperance, Justice and Fortitude – and wrote a weekly post to share my progress and insights.
+In 2017, I spent the year exploring and cultivating the four cardinal virtues – Prudence, Temperance, Justice and Fortitude – and wrote a weekly post to share my insights.

 The Seven Deadly Sins

-After a year with virtues, I took a seven week reflective pause to focus instead on the Catholic list of seven deadly sins – or seven forms of improper attachment to the world.
+After a year with virtues, I took a seven-week reflective pause to focus instead on the Catholic list of the seven deadly sins – or seven forms of improper attachment to the world.

 Confucian Virtues

-In 2018, with my friend Patrick Laudon, I practiced and wrote about the five Confucian virtues – 仁,义,礼,智, 信 – to connect classical philology to practice.
+In 2018, with my friend Patrick Laudon, I practiced and wrote about the five Confucian virtues – 仁,义,礼,智, 信.
+The series connects classical philology to lived practice.

 Buddhist Virtues